BrianPulfer/ML-Tech-Cheatsheet/.github/README.md

 [Oh My Zsh](https://www.github.com/ohmyzsh/ohmyzsh) is available on Unix-like machines.
 It provides terminal plug-ins and themes.

+[tmate](https://tmate.io/) allows to connect via SSH to custom machine not "out in the internet".
+A sort of TeamViewer for ssh.

 ### Commands and utils
 * `~/.ssh/config` and `~/.ssh/authorized_keys` files to define known host names and authorized ssh keys.
 * `nvidia-smi` ➡️ Check NVIDIA Cards current status